 How much to charge for cleaning profitably

-Call three competitors as a potential customer.
+Before you start a cleaning business, call three competitors as a potential customer.
 Learn their rates and what's included.

-Calculate your real costs: supplies, gas, insurance, drive time between jobs.
+Calculate your real labor costs: supplies, gas, insurance, drive time between jobs.
 Add 20-30% profit minimum or you're paying yourself less than your employees earn.

 Track actual job times ruthlessly.
 That house you estimated at two hours but consistently takes three?
-Adjust pricing immediately or lose money on every visit.
+Adjust your pricing immediately or lose money on every visit.

 Premium pricing works for specialty services.
-After-hours cleaning, extreme mess situations, and eco-friendly products command 10-20% higher rates.
+After-hours cleaning, extreme mess situations, and eco-friendly products command higher rates.

-Step 7: Get your first cleaning clients
+Step 7: Get your first clients for your cleaning business

-Getting cleaning clients starts with visibility in your neighborhood and online.
+When you start a cleaning business, getting cleaning clients starts with visibility in your neighborhood and online.

 Free marketing strategies

 Create a Google Business Profile immediately.
 It’s a free listing that appears when locals search "cleaning services near me."
+Essential for your small business marketing strategy.

 Start with your personal network.
 Friends, family, neighbors, former coworkers.
 Ask them to introduce you to people who need help.